Thursday, February 4, 2016

 #7 – Karen’sPlace– We have been here once.
 Good continental food.
 You can walk there on the beach from the hotel for happy hour.
 It’s on the beach side of some condos.
 I wanted to buy one of them, but Cindy would not let me.
 She said that I had too much tequila. (update 2019 - Still wish we had bought it.)

-Bellmen: Ask them for a recommendation of anything new.
+Bellmen: Ask them for a recommendation of restaurants also.
 They are a great help.
 TIP THEM WELL and often.
 Our favorites are David, Luis, and Edwardo.
 Greet them for us.

 Day Trips: